OpenMDAO/OpenMDAO-Framework/docs/simple/optimizers.rst

     Minimum found at (7.166661, -7.833339)
     Elapsed time:  0.0184278488159 seconds

-This results in 7 more function executions and a better minimum (although the value of the minumum is cut off in our printout because of the print display resolution -- you can make it more explicit with a specified-width format like %.15f.)
+This results in 7 more function executions and a better minimum (although the value of the minimum is cut off in our printout because of the print display resolution -- you can make it more explicit with a specified-width format like %.15f.)
 COBYLA needed 3 times the number of function evaluation as CONMIN, but it got to a much better value, and it does not exhibit any hyper-sensitivity with respect to its settings.
-Note also that COBYLA's elapsed time is stil lower.
+Note also that COBYLA's elapsed time is still lower.
 The optimizer seems to have less overhead, which could be important for evaluating large numbers of fast objectives, but will be lost in the wash when dealing with slow functions.